m0vse/plutoplusdvb/README.md

-# Pluto+
+# Pluto+DVB
-The repo maintain the firmware of Pluto+.
-Pluto+ is a software-defined radio platform that supports 2TX 2RX, supports Gigabit Ethernet and Micro SD card.
+The repo maintain the firmware of Pluto+DVB

+This is a software-defined radio platform that supports DVB transmission, it also supports Gigabit Ethernet and Micro SD card.

 The design inherited from the well-known ADI ADALM-PLUTO with several improvements.

 [TOC]